BhaveshxPurohit/BhaveshxPurohit/README.md

 </p>

-Data Analyst with 2.5+ years of hands-on experience in SQL-based data extraction, digital analytics, and performance dashboardingacross healthcare, education, and telecom domains.
+Data Analyst with 2.5+ years of hands-on experience in SQL-based data extraction, digital analytics, and performance dashboarding across healthcare, education, and telecom domains.
 Proven ability to derive actionable insights from complex datasets, develop metrics tracking systems, and support cross-functional teams with data-driven decision-making.
 Adept at tools including Power BI, Tableau, and Google Analytics, with a strong foundation in Python and statistical analysis.
 Passionate about enabling business optimization through intelligent reporting and impactful storytelling.

 ---